Estrogen Reduces Aggression in Breast Cancer

-Over recent years highly important steps in the fight against breast cancer have been taken, notable enhancing its diagnosis, prognosis and possible treatment, giving rise to a very considerable increase in the survival rates of patients.
+Over recent years highly important steps in the fight against breast cancer has been taken, notable enhancing its diagnosis, prognosis, and possible treatment, giving rise to a very considerable increase in the survival rates of patients.
 It had also been proposed that the number of cancerous stem cells is correlated with the aggressiveness of the tumor: The greater the percentage of breast cancer stem cells, the greater the aggressiveness and the worse, thereby, its prognosis.

-Moreover, this means there is an explanation for a number of clinical observations, for example: the high levels of oestrogen in the blood of postmenopausal patients being associated with less aggressive tumors; the fact that little-differentiated tumors contain more cancerous stem cells, in turn associated with the degree of the tumor, the absence of the oestrogen receptor and low survival rate; and the observed benefit of lactation attributed to a greater differentiation in the breast.
+Moreover, this means there is an explanation for several clinical observations, for example, the high levels of estrogen in the blood of postmenopausal patients being associated with less aggressive tumors; the fact that little-differentiated tumors contain more cancerous stem cells, in turn, is associated with the degree of the tumor, the absence of the estrogen receptor and low survival rate; and the observed benefit of lactation attributed to greater differentiation in the breast.

 The researchers consider that the new study represents a highly important step, opening new doors to developing tools for the prevention of breast cancer.

 Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative news, reviews, sports, stories and how-tos.
 You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.

 Disabled World provides general information only.
 The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
 Financial support is derived from advertisements or referral programs, where indicated.
 Any 3rd party offering or advertising does not constitute an endorsement.